pivotal/docs-platform-automation/docs/index.md

 Platform Automation for PCF is a set of tools to use alongside other tools, rather than a comprehensive solution.

+* Assumes you have the following before using our tasks:
+    * a paved IaaS
+    * a deployed Concourse
+    * a [git compliant source code control system][git-repo-layout]
+    * a [credential manager][secrets-handling]
+    * an [S3-compliant object store][setup-s3-and-resources]

+    For more information on how these fit into the larger Platform Automation system, we recommend starting with one of the How to Guides.

 The [Task Reference][task-reference] topic discusses these example tasks further.